survival guide

 • Telescope.
 Who has such a thing.
 The night sky is simply incredible.

 • Binoculars.
-For example, to observe animals: Deer and deer, badgers, golden eagles and many other species of animals and birds.
+For example, to observe animals: Roe deer and stags, badgers, golden eagles and many other species of animals and birds.

 • Hiking equipment.
-Those who like hiking should definitely take advantage of this and will certainly get their money's worth in the Bschlabertal.
+Anyone who enjoys hiking should definitely take advantage of this and will certainly get their money's worth in the Bschlabertal.

-• Board games.
-Watter cards etc. - for the ultimate cottage atmosphere.
+• Parlour games.
+Watter cards etc. - for the ultimate hut atmosphere.

 • Swimwear.
-For the rivers in the valley and (if necessary) the pool.
+For the rivers in the valley and (if applicable) the pool.

 • The house rules.
-We are all guests in the Bschlabertal and therefore want to treat the nature and the people, but also the accommodations and places of work there with respect.
+We are all guests in the Bschlabertal and therefore want to treat nature and people, as well as the accommodation and workplaces there, with respect.

 • The localities.
-What do Bschlabs and Boden look like, and the roads in between?
+What do Bschlabs and Boden look like, and what are the paths in between?
 Where is my accommodation, where is my place of work?

-• Weather.
+• The weather.
 Will it rain?
-How warm is it supposed to get?
-The weather in the Bschlabertal can change quickly and also strong thunderstorms are not uncommon in summer.
+How warm will it be?
+The weather in the Bschlabertal can change quickly and severe storms are not uncommon in summer.
 Sepp Schluiferer wrote about the climate and mood in Tyrol:

-"It's winter for seven months and cold the other five months."
+"It's winter for seven months and cold for the other five."

 also good to know

-• There is no store in the Bschlabertal.
+• There are no shop in the Bschlabertal valley.
 It takes half an hour by bus to Elmen.
-There is a small Spar where you can go shopping.
-The next bigger grocery store is 25 min away by car.
-In Reutte there are stores for almost all goods.
-Reutte is 35 min away by car and a good hour away by bus.
+There is a small Spar supermarket where you can go shopping.
+The nearest larger grocery shop is 25 minutes away by car.
+In Reutte there are shops for almost all goods.
+Reutte is 35 minutes away by car and just over an hour by bus.

-• The road between Bschlabs and Boden is not walkable.
-It is only a roadway and too dangerous to walk there.
-There is a hiking trail as a connection between the two places, but unfortunately it was flooded by a mudslide and is therefore also difficult to walk on at the moment.
+• The road between Bschlabs and Boden is not passable.
+It is only a carriageway and too dangerous to walk on.
+There is a hiking trail connecting the two villages, but unfortunately it has been covered by a mudslide and is therefore also difficult to walk on at the moment.

 • The bus through the valley runs 4 times a day from Imst to Elmen.
-In Elmen you can take the connecting bus to Reutte or to the upper Lechtal.
-The trips start as soon as the Hahntennjoch opens.
-The bus schedule should be fixed at the beginning of May.
-More details about the connection under "what is bschlabs? > how to get there".
+In Elmen, you can take the connecting bus to Reutte or the upper Lechtal valley.
+The journeys start as soon as the Hahntennjoch opens.
+The bus timetable should be finalised at the beginning of May.
+More information about the connection under "what is bschlabs? > approach".

-• If you have intolerances or follow a certain dietary style that cannot be catered for at the buffet, please make sure that you are catered for regardless of the food offered by medienfrische.
+• If you have food intolerances or follow a particular diet that cannot be catered for at the buffet, please make sure that you eat at the buffet regardless of the food on offer. medienfrische are supplied.

 clothing & accessories

 • Good shoes.
-In case it rains or you are generally on natural trails.
+If it is raining or you are generally travelling on natural paths.

 • Resistant clothing.
 For (unforeseen) work in nature or with natural materials.

 • Warm clothing.
 It can get very cold in the evenings.
-0° is rare, but can occur.
-Maximum temperatures in May and June range from 18° during the day to 7° at night.
+0° is rare, but can happen.
+Maximum temperatures in May and June range between 18° during the day and 7° at night.

-• Small backpack or bag.
-To be able to transport his seven things practically.
-The paths can sometimes be longer than expected.
+• Small rucksack or bag.
+To be able to transport your seven things practically.
+The distances can sometimes be longer than expected.

-• Rain protection.
-The rain can take you by surprise in the Bschlabertal and can sometimes be very heavy.
+• Rain cover.
+The rain in the Bschlabertal can take you by surprise and can sometimes be very heavy.

 • Sun protection.
-The valley is high, so the sun can be intense.
+The valley is high up, so the sun can be intense.

 equipment & tools

 • Towel.
-They are available by default, but to be on the safe side, you'd better take one with you.
+They are available as standard, but you'd better take one with you to be on the safe side.

 • Earplugs.
 You will be grateful if you sleep in a shared room.

 • Snacks.
-In case you get hungry in between meals or have special eating habits (see "also good to know").
+If you get hungry in between meals or have special eating habits (see "also good to know").

 • Medication.
 Is self-explanatory.
-There is no pharmacy in the Bschlabertal.
+There is no pharmacy in Bschlabertal.

-• Cell phone and other technical equipment.
-In the Bschlabertal there is (mostly) reception.
-With a three cell phone contract, you have reception in Boden only in some places.
-Internet is everywhere well receivable.
+• Mobile phone and other technical equipment.
+There is (mostly) reception in the Bschlabertal.
+With a Drei mobile phone contract, you only have reception in some places in Boden.
+Internet reception is good everywhere.

 • Cash.
 There is no ATM on site.